Chechekhins/scParadise/docs/theory.rst

 Key Characteristics
 -------------------
 The Geometric mean ensures that the model performs well across all classes, not just the majority class.
-This is crucial in imbalanced datasets where one class may dominate.
+This is crucial in imbalanced datasets where one or several classes may dominate.

 Example
 -------